Finnish: The language with infinite grammar

 Seven main dialects

-In Finland, there are seven primary dialects, each with their own sub-dialects and colloquial words.
+In Finland, there are seven primary dialects, each with its own sub-dialects and colloquial words.

 One word can say a lot